 FIDH, Al-Haq, and Kairos Palestine are all funded by European governments.
 Government donors to FIDH include the EU, Denmark, Finland, France, Ireland, Germany, the Netherlands, Norway, and Sweden.
 Al-Haq is funded by the Human Rights and International Humanitarian Law Secretariat (“IHL Secretariat” – joint funding from Denmark, the Netherlands, Sweden, and Switzerland), Norway, Ireland, and Belgium.
 Kairos Palestine is part of a German government funded development project, under the auspices of Ziviler Friedensdienst (ZFD, a funding program of the German Ministry for Economic Cooperation and Development), titled “Nonviolent Conflict Transformation in Israel and the Palestinian Territories” (2014-2017).

 Glorifying Terrorism in the Name of Human Rights

-Manal Tamimi has endorsed terrorism and violence several times on her Twitter account.
+Tamimi frequently utilizes antisemitic and violent rhetoric and imagery on social media.
 In August 2015, Tamimi tweeted, “I do hate Israel ,i (sic) wish a thrid Intefada (sic) coming soon and people rais (sic) up and kills all these zionist settlers everywhere.”
 In September 2015, on Yom Kippur (a fast day and the holiest day of the year in the Jewish calendar), Tamimi tweeted: “Vampire zionist celebrating their Kebore day by drinking Palestinian bloods, yes our blood is pure & delicious but it will kill u at the end.”